Notre Dame Victory March: Origin

+Lyrics

+The wording of the song is as follows.

+History

 Many books and other sources have erroneously reported that the song was first performed on Notre Dame's campus on Easter Sunday, 1909, in the rotunda of the Main Building.
-However, the song made its debut on the Notre Dame campus on December 1, 1908 in Washington Hall at an event honoring the University president, the South Bend Tribune reported on the front page in the next day's issue.
-"New Notre Dame Song Making Hit, Shea Production Sung First Time at President’s Exercises,” the newspaper headline announced.
-The tune was sung by the Notre Dame Glee Club, accompanied by the University orchestra.
-“The song made a decided hit in the hall and at dinner, where it was also given,” The Tribune reported.
+However, the song made its debut on the Notre Dame campus on December 1, 1908, in Washington Hall at an event honoring the university president, the South Bend Tribune reported on the front page in the next day's issue.
+"New Notre Dame Song Making Hit, Shea Production Sung First Time at President's Exercises," the newspaper headline announced.
+The tune was sung by the Notre Dame Glee Club, accompanied by the university orchestra.
+"The song made a decided hit in the hall and at dinner, where it was also given," the Tribune reported.

 Revisions

 The lyrics were revised in the 1920s; Notre Dame Victory March first appeared under the copyright of the University of Notre Dame in 1928.

 Joseph Casasanta, the University of Notre Dame's Director of Bands from 1923 to 1942, wrote an arrangement of the Victory March which became "the basis for what the Marching Band and Glee Club still perform today."
 The original composers, John and Michael Shea, believed their composition to be "amateurish" and hoped it would be improved upon.
 Michael Shea praised Casasanta's arrangement, remarking that "the coming of Mr. Casasanta was evidently the realization of our hopes, and to him I express my hearty appreciation of a good work admirably done for the best University in the land."

 The lyrics to the Victory March were modified in June 2022 to mark Notre Dame's 50th anniversary of undergraduate coeducation.
 The second verse had "daughters" added in recognition of the university's female students: